-- (a) For the purposes of this section: - (1) "Adjacent separate interest" means a separate interest that is directly beside, above, or below a particular separate interest or the common area. - (2) "Authorized agent" means an individual, organization, or other entity that has entered into an agreement with the association to act on the association's behalf. - (3) "Broadcast application" means spreading pesticide over an area greater than two square feet. - (4) "Electronic delivery" means delivery of a document by electronic means to the electronic address at, or through which, an owner of a separate interest has authorized electronic delivery. - (5) "Licensed pest control operator" means anyone licensed by the state to apply pesticides. - (6) "Pest" means a living organism that causes damage to property or economic loss, or transmits or produces diseases. - (7) "Pesticide" means any substance, or mixture of substances, that is intended to be used for controlling, destroying, repelling, or mitigating any pest or organism, excluding antimicrobial pesticides as defined by the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
+- For the purposes of this section: (a) - "Adjacent separate interest" means a separate interest that is directly beside, above, or below a particular separate interest or the common area. - "Authorized agent" means an individual, organization, or other entity that has entered into an agreement with the association to act on the association's behalf. - "Broadcast application" means spreading pesticide over an area greater than two square (3) feet. - "Electronic delivery" means delivery of a document by electronic means to the electronic address at, or through which, an owner of a separate interest has authorized electronic delivery. - "Licensed pest control operator" means anyone licensed by the state to apply pesticides.
+(5) - "Pest" means a living organism that causes damage to property or economic loss, or (6) transmits or produces diseases. - "Pesticide" means any substance, or mixture of substances, that is intended to 43 be used for controlling, destroying, repelling, or mitigating any pest or organism, excluding antimicrobial pesticides as defined by the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 Sec.
 136(mm)).